ambasonic/TFM/TYT_e2e_TA/README.md

 $ gradle clean test -Pdriver=chrome  -Dcucumber.options=–tags italy
 ```

-Commands to run all features from Italy
+Command to run all features from Italy

 ```json
 example to run all features from a country